xpol/lua-rapidjson/README.md

 When passed a table:

-1. it is encoded as array if:
+1. it is encoded as json array if:
     - meta field `__jsontype` set to `array`.
     - table contains length > 0.
-2. Otherwise the table is encoded as object and non string keys and its values are ignored.
+2. otherwise the table is encoded as json object and non string keys and its values are ignored.

 When passed with `true`, `false`, number and `rapidjson.null`, simply encode as simple json value.